Strategy guide

 Stop leaking easy points

 Most people below 65 are not short on ability, they are bleeding marks to the rules.
-Learn the form gates (essay word count, Summarize Written Text as one sentence), avoid negative marking on multiple-answer questions, and keep a steady speaking pace.
-These claw back points you already earned.
+Learn the form gates (essay word count in Writing, Summarize Written Text as one sentence), avoid negative marking on multiple-answer questions, and keep a steady speaking pace.
+Review our exam day tips to lock in these free points.

 - 2